 Call a San Diego Gun Crimes Attorney Today

 If you’re facing criminal charges, call San Diego gun crimes attorney Vikas Bajaj today.
-Mr. Bajaj has over 15 years experience helping those accused of a crime.
+Mr. Bajaj has over 19 years of experience helping those accused of a crime.
 We offer a free consultation.